MedRAX: Medical Reasoning Agent for Chest X-ray: Experiments

 \textbf{Medical Device Identification (Eurorad Case 17576)}. \\ This question asks the model to determine the type of tube present in the CXR.
 GPT-4o incorrectly suggests an endotracheal tube based on the central positiong of the tube alone.
 MedRAX, integrated findings from multiple tools like report generation and visual QA, and correctly identifies a chest tube despite one tool (LLaVA-Med \cite{li2024llava}) suggesting otherwise.
 This demonstrates MedRAX's ability to resolve conflicting tool outputs through systematic reasoning.

-\textbf{Multi-step Disease Diagnosis (Eurorad Case 16703)}. \\ This questions asks about diagnosing the predominant disease and comparing its severity across lungs.
+\textbf{Multi-step Disease Diagnosis (Eurorad Case 16703)}. \\ This questions asks about diagnosing and comparing disease severity across lungs.
 GPT-4o misinterprets the CXR as showing pneumonia with right lung predominance.
 MedRAX, through sequential tool application of report generation for disease identification and segmentation for lung opacity analysis, correctly determines left pneumothorax as the main finding.
 This demonstrates MedRAX's ability to break down complex queries into targeted analytical steps.